Worldwide travel insurance

 Many insurers may say they provide worldwide travel insurance, but when you read the small print you realise that some destinations have been excluded.

-If you’re not sure which area your holiday destination would be in, please contact our customer services team on 0330 400 1383.
+If you’re not sure which area your holiday destinations would be in, please contact us.

 Do you actually need worldwide cover?

-If you’re not sure which countries you’ll be visiting (preferring to go where the wind takes you), then our comprehensive Area 5 worldwide cover will include all destinations.
-Unfortunately, we can’t provide cover for trips to any country or area where the Foreign and Commonwealth Office have advised you not to go.
+If you’re not sure which countries you’ll be visiting (preferring to go where the wind takes you), then our comprehensive worldwide cover will include all destinations.
+Unfortunately, we can’t provide cover for trips to any country or area where the Foreign, Commonwealth and Development Office have advised you not to go (unless that advice is only because of Coronavirus – read about our Coronavirus travel insurance for more details).

 How to get worldwide travel cover for less

-If you’re going to be taking multiple trips this year, then you can save money by choosing our annual multi-trip worldwide travel insurance and we’ll also include winter sports cover as standard.
+If you’re going to be taking multiple trips this year, then you can save money by choosing our annual multi-trip worldwide travel insurance.

 Should you choose single or annual worldwide travel insurance?

-Single travel insurance is good for a one-off trip and can cover you for up to 365 days.
+Single travel insurance is good for a one-off trip and can cover you for a holiday of up to 365 days in length.
 You can tailor your cover to meet your specific needs depending on what you require.
 Visit our single trip travel insurance page to get more information.

-On the other hand, annual travel insurance (multi-trip cover) will give you cover for a whole year, with multiple trips of up to 31 days each for Budget policies, 45 for Silver and up to 90 days for Gold and Black..
-So if you are choosing to take multiple trips this year, an annual package could save you time and money.
+On the other hand, annual travel insurance (multi-trip cover) will give you cover for a whole year.
+You can take as many trips as you like, with each one being up to 31 days away for Budget policies, 45 for Silver and Gold, and 55 days abroad for Black.
+So if you are planning to take multiple trips this year, an annual package could save you time and money.
 Visit our annual trip travel insurance page for more information.

 10 tips for travelling the world